-- Laboratory analysis (CNS).
-Soil samples were analyzed for TC using the dry combustion method, i.e. by determining the loss on ignition at 400°C under controlled conditions.
-This was done by an ElementarVario Max CNS analyser (Elementar Analysesysteme GmbH, Hanau, Germany).
-The standard deviation of the TC values inferred by the latter device is small (less than 0.004 g 100g-1). - Inferred using Near-Infrared (NIR) spectroscopy.
+(Elementar Analysesysteme GmbH, Hanau, Germany).
+The standard deviation of the TC values inferred by the latter device is small (less than $0.004 \text{ g}/100 \text{g}^{-1}$).

+- Inferred using Near-Infrared (NIR) spectroscopy.
 Soil samples were scanned in the NIR range using an Agrispec portable spectrophotometer with a contact probe attachment (Analytical SpectralDevices, Boulder, Colorado).
 TC values were inferred using a spectroscopic model calibrated by the cubist regression tree method, using the spectral library of 316 soil samples from Geeves et al. (1995). - Inferred using Mid-Infrared (MIR) spectroscopy.
-Soil samples were scanned in the MIR region using a Bruker TENSOR Fourier transform spectrometer.
-TC values were inferred using the MIR calibration model defined by Minasny et al. (2008). - A large number of location contains more than one single measurement of TC.
+Soil samples were scanned in the MIR region using a Bruker TENSOR 37 Fourier transform spectrometer.
+TC values were inferred using the MIR calibration model defined by Minasny et al. (2008). - 10 A large number of location contains more than one single measurement of TC.
 This is particularly visible in the western part of the area, where many samples have been analyzed using the two or three methods, and with a replication (Fig. 2).
-In total, 2,388 measurements of TC are available for the first depth, among which 645 are from the CNS methods, 923 for the NIR and 820 from the MIR method.
-In the second depth, there are 2,058 measurements of the TC: 187 using the CNS method, 999 using the NIR method and 872 using the MIR method.
-They are shown in Fig. 2. - In addition to the TC measurements, three covariates from the study of Somarathna et al. (2018) at 25×25 m resolution were used: - A Digital Elevation Model (DEM) from the SRTM (Shuttle Radar Topography Mission)(Fig. 3a), see Farr et al. (2007). - A map of the Landsat 5 ETM band 5 (Fig. 3b), which corresponds to the Shortwave Infrared (SWIR) band for the wavelength 1.55-1.75 μ m.

-- A map of the normalized difference vegetation index (NDVI) (Fig. 3c), derived from the NIR (band 4) and red (band 3) of the Landsat 5 ETM sensor.
+In total, 2,962 measurements of TC are available for the first depth, among which 722 are from the CNS methods, 1,146 for the NIR and 1,094 from the MIR method.
+In the second depth, there are 2,500 measurements of the TC: 304 using the CNS method, 1,165 using the NIR method and 1,031 using the MIR method.
+They are shown in Fig. 2. - 15 In addition to the TC measurements, three covariates from the study of Somarathna et al. (2018) at 25×25 m resolution were used: - A Digital Elevation Model (DEM) from the SRTM (Shuttle Radar Topography Mission)(Fig. 3a), see Farr et al. (2007). - A map of the Landsat 5 ETM band 5 (Fig. 3b), which corresponds to the Shortwave Infrared (SWIR) band for the wavelength 1.55-1.75 μm. - A map of the normalized difference vegetation index (NDVI) (Fig. 3c), derived from the NIR (band 4) and red (band 3) of the Landsat 5 ETM sensor.